12 Ways to Improve Your Work Meetings & Presentations

 Our definitive list to improving meeting efficiency

+Improving your meetings and presentations hasn't exactly been the number one priority on people's minds given the continuing pandemic.
 Since COVID-19, let's face it, meetings have gone a stray.
 We have become too accustomed to the stale screen and lack lustre audio to match.
 Meetings via Microsoft Teams, Zoom & general video conferencing will never replace the real thing, so we have created a guide to spice up your business meetings as you and your team return to the office.

 1. Start with a plan!